-This document contains forward-looking statements within the meaning of applicable Canadian securities legislation concerning anticipated developments in the Company's continuing and future operations in the United States, Canada, Bolivia and Mongolia, and the adequacy of the Company's financial resources and financial projections.
-Such forward-looking statements include but are not limited to statements regarding the permitting, feasibility, plans for development of the Gibellini Project; development of the Pulacayo Project; development and production of electricity from Prophecy's Chandgana Power Plant, including finalizing of any power purchase agreement; the likelihood of securing project financing; estimated future coal production at the Chandgana Project; and coal production at the Ulaan Ovoo Coal Property, and other information concerning possible or assumed future results of operations of Prophecy.
+This MD&A contains "forward-looking information" and "forward-looking statements" within the meaning of applicable Canadian securities legislation concerning anticipated developments in the Company's continuing and future operations in the United States, Canada, Bolivia and Mongolia, and the adequacy of the Company's financial resources and financial projections.
+Such forward-looking statements include but are not limited to statements regarding the permitting, feasibility, plans for development of the Gibellini Project; development of the Titan Project; development of the Pulacayo Project; development and production of electricity from Prophecy's Chandgana Power Plant, including finalizing of any power purchase agreement; the likelihood of securing project financing; estimated future coal production at the Chandgana Project; and coal production at the Ulaan Ovoo Coal Property and the Chandgana Project, and other information concerning possible or assumed future results of operations of Prophecy.
 See in particular, Section 4 - Property Summary.